 The complex was developed by a joint venture of John S. Griffith, William A. Johnson, John D. Gregg and William Pempel.
 Its design was envisaged by Sterling Leach and the Barondon Corporation of Los Angeles.

 THE PVC mall consisted of a main retail level and basement.
-The below ground portion of the complex housed lower levels for tenants, such as Sears, Newberry's and Nash's, as well as a shopping arcade, which included a cafe and US Post Office.
+The below-grade portion of the complex housed lower levels for tenants, such as Sears, Newberry's and Nash's.
+There was also a subterranean shopping arcade, which included a cafe and US Post Office.

 An expansion was built on the mall's west end in 1967, which included a new stores for Longs Drugs and Market Basket.
 This addition was followed by the construction of a 1-level (100,800 square foot), Los Angeles-based Zodys discount mart.
 It opened, as the chain's fifteenth location, on June 8, 1969.
-POMONA VALLEY CENTER now contained spaces for seventy-five stores and services.
+With these improvements, POMONA VALLEY CENTER housed seventy-five stores and services.

-Major commercial competitors for THE PVC were POMONA MALL (1962) {1.6 miles southwest, in downtown Pomona} and MONTCLAIR PLAZA (1968) {2 miles northeast, in Montclair}.
+Major commercial competitors for were POMONA MALL (1962) {1.6 miles southwest, in downtown Pomona} and MONTCLAIR PLAZA (1968) {2 miles northeast, in Montclair}.

-The PVC Nash's was shuttered in 1970 and re-opened as a Los Angeles-based Roberts department store.
-Tenants in operation at this time included Harris & Frank, Moran's Drapery, Sally Shops of California, Melody Dress Shop, David Platt Music & Appliance and Empire Silk Stores.
+The PVC Nash's store was shuttered in 1970.
+It re-opened as a Los Angeles-based Roberts department store.
+Inline stores at this time included Harris & Frank, Moran's Drapery, Sally Shops of California, Melody Dress Shop, David Platt Music & Appliance and Empire Silk Stores.

 A renovation and retenanting commenced in the early '70s.
-Consisting of a mall-wide face lift, the remodeling also installed The Village (a mall within a mall) in existing space.
-Its boutiques included House of 1001 Wigs, Morning Star Jewelry, Reed Family Candies, the Plantasia plant & terrarium boutique and Joshua T. ladies' boutique.
-This facility was dedicated in November 1974, with the name of the entire shopping venue being changed to INDIAN HILL VILLAGE.
+Based around a mall-wide face lift, the remodeling installed The Village -a mall within a mall- in existing space.
+Boutiques included House of 1001 Wigs, Morning Star Jewelry, Reed Family Candies, the Plantasia plant & terrarium store and Joshua T. dress shop.
+The Village was dedicated in November 1974.
+At this time, the name of the entire shopping venue was changed to INDIAN HILL VILLAGE.

-A 15 million dollar renovation was done in the early 1980s, with a newly-enclosed complex holding a grand opening on September 26, 1982.
-Unfortunately, the proliferation of bigger and better shopping malls in the trade area caused the revitalized INDIAN HILL VILLAGE to enter a downward spiral.
+A 15 million dollar roofing renovation was done in the early 1980s.
+The newly-enclosed complex held a grand opening on September 26, 1982.
+Unfortunately, the proliferation of bigger and better shopping venues in the trade area caused the revitalized INDIAN HILL VILLAGE to enter a downward spiral.

-This was exacerbated by an expansion of MONTCLAIR PLAZA, dedicated in October 1985, that saw the 30-year-old Sears at INDIAN HILL VILLAGE move to MONTCLAIR.
-In 1986, the INDIAN HILL Zody's closed.
-This was followed by the shuttering of Roberts.
+This was exacerbated by an expansion of MONTCLAIR PLAZA that was dedicated in October 1985.
+The newly-enlarged shopping hub snatched the 30-year-old Sears at INDIAN HILL VILLAGE.
+In 1986, the mall's Zody's and Robert's stores closed for good.

-Over the next 5 years, the old Zodys store evolved into a The Giant supermarket and then Ralph's supermarket.
+Over the next 5 years, the old Zodys store was retenanted as The Giant and then Ralphs supermarkets.
 The Super Saver Cinemas 8 opened, in the East Wing of the mall, on February 1, 1990.
 This venue was shuttered in 2005.

 District, who renovated the space for educational purposes.
 Eventually, the shopping hub morphed into an educational institution and office complex.

-Today, VILLAGE @ INDIAN HILL houses a campus of the Pomona Unified School District, a Conference & Technical Center and retail tenants such as the Indian Hill Indoor Swap Meet (in the old Sears), Cal Western Visuals, Ikon Incorporated and Crittenton.
+In the early 2020s, VILLAGE @ INDIAN HILL housed a campus of the Pomona Unified School District, a Conference & Technical Center and retail tenants such as Cal Western Visuals, Ikon Incorporated, Crittenton and the Indian Hill Indoor Swap Meet (in the old Sears building).

 Sources: